 Tarragona + Tortosa Trip

 My latest trip to Tortosa brought back memores.
 If you have already read my post about Tarragona 23 years on you´ll know that last weekend I spent 3 days the region.
-This charming area South from Barcelona is somewhere I spent a lot of time when I was a young student.
-This time I stayed in Tarragona itself and also visited the region around Tortosa & the Delta del Ebro.
+This region South from Barcelona is somewhere I spent a lot of time when I was a student.
+This time I stayed in Tarragona itself and visited the region around Tortosa & the Delta del Ebro.

 The excuse for my visit was to participate in a Bloggers Conference.
 Travel Bloggers Meeting – TBMCatSur.
 This took place on 17th-20thMay in the Palau de Congressos de Tarragona.
 Over 100 bloggers descended on this historic city to meet up and also experience this fabulous location.